DeveloperDunne/Space-Quiz/README.md

 - I built this quiz to be fun and educational.
 - The quiz is aimed at primary school children.
-- The quiz to be bold and colourful but easy to read and navigate.
+- I wanted the quiz to be bold and colourful but to be easy to read and navigate through.

 <br>